Have you wondered how the art of baking began, and spread its reach across the Philippines?

 Just a few examples of the different types of Filipino baked goods and “kakanin.”

-For the everyday Filipino, there was the “bakery sa kanto” (neighborhood bakery) that satisfied one’s craving for Pandesal, Kalayaan and Monay.
+For the everyday Filipino, there was a “bakery sa kanto” (neighborhood bakery).
+It is there that one satisfies cravings for Pandesal, Kalayaan and Monay.

 Typical bread that you can find in a neighborhood bakery.

-For those who could afford their own oven, having newly baked cake, cookies, bread and similar desserts, became staple during mealtime, snacks and feasts.
+For those who could afford an oven, cake, cookies, bread and similar desserts, became staples.
+These are enjoyed during mealtime, snacks and feasts.

 A modern kitchen, where baking techniques of yesterday, and appliances of today meet.

 The importance of baked goods in Philippine tradition is undeniable.
 There’s no definitive answer to how it all began due to all the foreign influences.
 What we do know, is the importance of this wonderful and delicious art.
 It has since been vital in every Filipino’s life.

 Share this post with foodie friends and family who love to bake.
 Got a piece of Philippine baking trivia you want to share?
 Leave a comment below.